-The (NO) Regulation 19 December 2014 No 1841 concerning warning and notification of diseases in animals require veterinary practitioners to give notification of any clinically suspect animal they come across in their practice.
-The (NO) Regulation of 27 June 2002 No 732 concerning measures against diseases and zoonotic agents in animals establishes the same obligation for the keeper, transporter or others responsible for the animal.
+The (NO) Regulation 6 April 2022 No. 631 on Animal Health (the Animal Health Regulation) requires veterinary practitioners to give notification of any clinically suspect animal they come across in their practice.
+This regulation also gives the same obligation for the keeper, transporter or others responsible for the animal.
 TSE in small ruminants has been a notifiable disease since 1965, in cattle since 1991, and in cervidae since 2004.